GSD

 Next, navigate into the project directory.

-cd product-review-app
+cd butter-next-auth

 Then, run the command below to start the application.